- Promotes the economic, professional, and social well being of CT retired teachers.

 - Encourages the participation of retirees in service to their communities.

 - Advocates the continuous improvement of education in CT schools.

 ARTC’s primary concerns center on the financial security of our pension and health insurance benefits.
 We also advocate for the preservation of Medicare.
 Our goals are to work towards:

 - Securing full state funding of our health insurance premium account (HIPA).

 - Eliminating the state income tax on teacher retirees’ pensions.

 - Preserving the Social Security COLA by opposing the Chained CPI

 - Repealing the GPO/WEP.

-Connecticut is one of only five states that fully taxes state pensions.
+Connecticut teachers only receive a 25% tax break on their pensions.
+This was changed June of 2021.
+Click here to read the announcement from our Legislative Committee.
 26% of retired teachers choose to move to other states upon retirement, states where their income is not heavily taxed.
 This is a money drain on the state of Connecticut.

 Opposing the Chained CPI is important to us because any adverse effects to the SS COLA will affect us two fold.
 For most CT retired teachers our pension COLA is based on the SS COLA.
 Therefore, any reduction in the SS COLA will reduce our pension.